goliatone/go2o/README.md

     - pre: flattenPaths
     - post mergeOrphans, unflattenPaths
 - Implement conflict resolution.
 If we collapse one object into its parent and they have conflicting properties, who do we handle that?
 Per case + default.
+- Each transformer should have it's own scope.
 - Merge validation.
 Have a handler for config key `transforms` and one for `validations`.